ForceANatur/restoration-mod-fans_addons/README.md

 RPG Grunts: The unused RPG grunts got a 9 to 5 job of beating your ass.
 They made a deal with the titan snipers to help them. suffer

+We fight like MEN!: Medics and Cloakers are BUFF and SWOLE

 # Crime Spree Modifiers:

 The odds of titan bulldozers are increased by 20%